InfiniteZeroFoundation/.github/profile/README.md

 Your device learns locally  →  Encrypted patterns join the network  →  Shared AI models improve for everyone
 ```

 The more people use apps that plug in to InfiniteZero, the better the AI gets — for everyone.
 You don't have to do anything.
 You just keep living your life, and the network grows.
+This is what AI for an open-decentralized internet looks like.

 Like a library that gets better every time someone reads from it, but no one has to think about how the shelves are organised.